 What Are Other Benefits of Exercise for Those With Fibromyalgia?

-- placing the responsibility of healing in the hands of the patient
+- Sharing the responsibility of healing with the patient

 What Types of Exercises Work Best for Fibromyalgia Symptoms?

-As you begin your exercise program, focus on three different types of
+As you begin your exercise program, there are three different types of exercise to consider:

 Endurance or conditioning exercises.